 City Network to base cloud services in DigiPlex data centre

-Nordic data centre operator DigiPlex announced today the company has won the contract for City Network, a global provider of cloud services for IT infrastructure (IaaS).
+Nordic data center operator DigiPlex announced today the company has won the contract for City Network, a global provider of cloud services for IT infrastructure (IaaS).

 City Network intends to use DigiPlex as its base for its City Cloud Service to facilitate its Swedish expansion, with this third node in Sweden sparked by large local demand for its City Cloud Compliant Cloud from companies with high regulatory compliance requirements.

-City Network CEO and founder Johan Christenson says DigiPlex's innovations in environmentally friendly and energy efficient data centres was a real attraction.
+City Network CEO and founder Johan Christenson says DigiPlex's innovations in environmentally friendly and energy efficient data centers was a real attraction.

 “This was in addition to increasing requests from customers for sustainable IT services.
-With its clear focus on providing climate friendly and energy efficient data centre services combined with their high security and regulatory compliance, DigiPlex was chosen to be an important partner for our continued expansion.”
+With its clear focus on providing climate friendly and energy efficient data center services combined with their high security and regulatory compliance, DigiPlex was chosen to be an important partner for our continued expansion.

-DigiPlex's strides in the ‘green' data centre fields are well known, as the company seeks to blaze a trail in reducing carbon footprints and environmental impact.
+DigiPlex's strides in the ‘green' data center fields are well known, as the company seeks to blaze a trail in reducing carbon footprints and environmental impact.

-The company's data centres are powered exclusively by renewable energy with continued innovations to make the digital age more sustainable – like the recent announcement that it would be reusing waste data centre heat to warm homes in Oslo.
+The company's data centers are powered exclusively by renewable energy with continued innovations to make the digital age more sustainable – like the recent announcement that it would be reusing waste data center heat to warm homes in Oslo.